 (Dec; 10K, 5K)

-If you’re a fan of Red Ryder and pink bunny suits (above), we triple dog dare you to resist this festive homage to the 1983 holiday favorite.
-Though set in Northern Indiana, A Christmas Story was in fact filmed in Cleveland, and it turns out the distance from the former Higbee’s department store (the start line) to Ralphie’s house (the 5K finish line/10K turnaround point) happens to be 3 miles, or 5K.
+If you’re a fan of Red Ryder and pink bunny suits (above), we triple dog dare you to resist this festive homage to the 1983 holiday classic.
+Though set in Northern Indiana, A Christmas Story was in fact filmed in Cleveland, and it turns out the distance from the former Higbee’s department store (the start line) to Ralphie’s house (the 5K finish line/10K turnaround point) happens to be 3 miles, or very close to 5K.
 Every finisher earns a major award, i.e. a finisher medal inspired by the movie, while all participants gain free admission to A Christmas Story House & Museum.
-Runners know recovery is important, so be sure to drink your rich, chocolatey Ovaltine at the post-race party, or visit the Old Man’s Beer Garden to toast your finish among like-minded adults.
+Runners know the importance of recovery, so be sure to drink your rich, chocolatey Ovaltine at the post-race party, or visit the Old Man’s Beer Garden to toast your finish among like-minded adults.
 Questions?
 Feel free to direct those to the organizers at 877-LEG-LAMP.
 Seriously.

 Paramount Ranch Trail Runs – Agoura Hills, CA